These Foods You HAVE To Try In Iceland

 - Reindeer Meat.
 You’ll find wild reindeer meat on menus in Eastern Iceland year-round.
 The tender meat is used in traditional dishes like meat soup and reindeer tartare, a popular Icelandic cuisine found at Nielsen Restaurant in Egilsstaðir.
 Reindeer meat is considered an Icelandic delicacy and can be a little pricey, but totally worth the try.
 Explorer Chick founder, Nicki Bruckmann says reindeer meat is “bomb-diggity”.

 - Hvalur.
-Iceland has changed policies more than once when it comes to whaling and harvesting of whale meat, and it’s controversial in lots of countries.
-Hvalur is available in restaurants and stores for purchase and is usually minke whale, which isn’t endangered.
+Iceland has changed policies more than once when it comes to the whaling and harvesting of whale meat, and it’s controversial in lots of countries.
+Hvalur is available in restaurants and stores for purchase and is usually a minke whale, which isn’t endangered.
 It’s a delicious Icelandic cuisine usually served as steaks but it can also be smoked or dried.

 - Lundi.
 Iceland is home to the world’s largest puffin colony.
 It’s also the only country where residents can legally hunt the seabird, which is what makes this cuisine available but a somewhat controversial food.
 The flavorful, gamey bird cooked similar to pastrami can be sampled by visitors at restaurants in Reykjavik and Vik.